igsr/gca_1000genomes_website/_faq/can-i-find-genomic-position-list-dbsnp-rs-numbers-0.md

   - are-my-snps-found-1000-genomes-project
 ---

-This is not a service that the 1000 genomes project provides itself but it is a query you can do with [Ensembl Biomart](http://www.ensembl.org/biomart/martview){:target="_blank"}.
+This can be done using [Ensembl's Biomart](http://www.ensembl.org/biomart/martview).

-This [youtube](http://www.youtube.com/watch?v=paC3sOANSJA&feature=youtu.be){:target="_blank"} video gives a tutorial on how to do it
+This [YouTube](http://www.youtube.com/watch?v=paC3sOANSJA&feature=youtu.be) video gives a tutorial on how to do it.

 The basic steps are: